reillypo/SI_507_Final_Project_Done/README.md

 # SI 507 Final Project

-Reilly Potter
+By: Reilly Potter

 ## Project Instructions:
-My project allows the user to scrape the IMDb site to view the most popular movies in each genre, create a boxplot of those popular movies' ratings, compare several genres ratings, etc.
+My project allows the user to scrape the IMDb site to view the most popular movies in each genre, get information about the popular movies, create a boxplot of those popular movies' ratings, compare several genres ratings using boxplots, etc.

-The user is able to select one of the genres (there are 23 genres) and see the distribution of ratings within that genre’s popular movies via boxplots.
+- The user is able to select one of the genres (there are 23 genres) and see the distribution of ratings within that genre’s popular movies via boxplots.
-In addition, they can also compare the ratings of multiple genres via boxplots.
+- In addition, they can also compare the ratings of multiple genres via boxplots.
 I will be using Plotly to create the boxplots, and command-line prompts to accept the users’ inputs.
-The user is also able to list all genres using the ‘list’ command, and the program will list all of the genres along with a number.
+- The user is also able to list all genres using the ‘list’ command, and the program will list all of the genres along with a number.
-The user can then see the top 25 most popular movies in any of those genres by either typing ‘popular <genre number from list>’ or ‘popular <genre>’ (ex: popular action).
+- The user can then see the top 25 most popular movies in any of those genres by either typing ‘popular <genre number from list>’ or ‘popular <genre>’ (ex: popular action).
+- The user can also get information about the movies on the popular list by using the 'info <movie number>' command.
+It will give them the title and description for that movie.
-The user can enter ‘exit’ to exit the entire program and will see ‘Bye!’ appear in their terminal.
+- The user can enter ‘exit’ to exit the entire program and will see ‘Bye!’ appear in their terminal.
-The user can use the command ‘help’ to see the command prompt instructions, and the instructions will automatically show up one time when they run the program.
+- The user can use the command ‘help’ to see the command prompt instructions, and the instructions will automatically show up one time when they run the program.
-These are the instructions they will see:
+- These are the instructions they will see:

 Possible commands: